 First things first!
 You need to decide if you want to blog for your family and friends or if you want to set up a business.
 I wish I’ve joined Travel Blog Success before started our journey and before launched our blog.
 It would have saved me a lot of time and effort to find the right way to transform our blog into our business.
 I’m constantly learning and receiving a great support from fellow travel bloggers at TBS. [ TBS was bought by Nomadic Matt and it will merge with Super Star Blogging soon]

 Performance Foundry is our host and I endorse them.
 Their Customer Service is beyond helpfull and since we moved to PF, Love and Road improved on load speed and have never been down.

 To run Love and Road in English and Portuguese we use WPML.
 This plugin works perfectly to run the blog in 2 languages.

 Social Medias are essential to build your brand, although they are time-consuming.
 There are a couple of tools that help us to cope with the job.
-For Social Media scheduling and growth we use Mass Planner.
-To help our lovely readers share our content we have Social Warfare plugin.
+For Social Media scheduling we use Buffer.
+To help our lovely readers share our content we have the Social Warfare plugin.

 Earning Money on the Road

 Wanna make your money last longer?
 There are many ways to work while travelling, trading some of your expertise for accommodation, food and money.